The Tomorrowpeople

-The Tomorrowpeople (1996-2000) were a psychedelic rock band based in Dallas, TX, featuring former members of Brutal Juice and Toadies.
+The Tomorrowpeople were a psychedelic rock band based in Dallas, TX, featuring former members of Brutal Juice and Toadies.

 They took their name from a cult British science fiction show (The Tomorrow People) that aired on ITV in the early '70s.

-During their career, The Tomorrowpeople played and toured with such groups as Tripping Daisy, Spoon, Centro-matic, Sixteen Deluxe and Third Eye Blind.
+The Tomorrowpeople played and toured with such groups as Tripping Daisy, Spoon, Centro-matic, Sixteen Deluxe and Third Eye Blind.

-The group's Gordon Gibson, Ben Burt and Jody Powerchurch reformed in 2008 with two new members, Gary Parks and Hayes Smith, ostensibly to promote the release of their catalog on iTunes.

-Their reunion show was on May 17, 2008 at the Double-Wide in Dallas, TX.